 Moderators and Primers

 Like previous XGI workshops, the format will emphasize discussion and exchange of ideas over formal presentations.
 Each session will be organized around a science question, with a moderator and two discussion leaders.
-The moderators and primers for the workshop will be announced soon.
+The moderators and primers for the workshop are listed in the workshop schedule.

 There is no registration fee, but please take the time to register so that we can get an accurate count of attendees.